Democrats launch hearings to keep focus on Mueller report

-WASHINGTON (AP) - Democrats are beginning the summer by trying to keep the public’s focus on special counsel Robert Mueller’s Russia report.
+WASHINGTON (AP) - Democrats are trying to keep the public’s focus on special counsel Robert Mueller’s Russia report.

 House Judiciary Committee Chairman Jerrold Nadler said Monday that his panel will hold a series of hearings on “the alleged crimes and other misconduct” in Mueller’s report, starting with a hearing June 10 on whether President Donald Trump committed obstruction of justice.

-The hearing comes as the White House has broadly rejected requests from House Democrats for documents and testimony from witnesses close to Trump and mentioned in Mueller’s report.
+The hearing will feature John Dean, who was White House counsel for President Richard Nixon, and former U.S. attorneys.

+The hearings will serve as a stand-in of sorts for Mueller himself, who made clear in public comments last week that he does not want to appear before Congress and would not elaborate on the contents of his report if he were forced to testify.
+Democrats have suggested they will compel Mueller’s appearance if necessary, but it’s unclear when - or if - that will happen.
+Negotiations over Mueller’s testimony are ongoing.

+In the meantime, Democrats are searching for ways to keep the spotlight fixed on Mueller’s investigation - a challenge compounded by the White House’s refusal to comply with request for documents and testimony related to the report, which has stymied their investigations.

 Mueller investigated whether Trump tried to obstruct his probe, but the report reached no conclusion on whether the president acted illegally.
 Nadler said in a statement that Mueller “has now left Congress to pick up where he left off.”